SkidMarc25/yumepokeredX/README.md

 - Gym leaders' and Elite 4 members' Pokémon have better moves overall.
 - Several Gym leader teams were slightly modified (but trying to keep their theme intact!).
 - New trainers to fight in new and existing areas.
 (You may recognize some from the anime!)
-- Rematches for Gym leaders and the Elite 4, with stronger teams!
+- Rematches for Gym leaders and the Elite 4 with stronger teams!

 **Wild encounters**
-- Wild encounters have been reworked, mostly making Pokemon available earlier.
+- Wild encounters have been reworked to increase diversity and make many Pokémon available earlier.
-- The locations of the Rods was changed – in particular, the Old Rod is now available very early in the game.
+- The locations of the Rods was changed – in particular, the Old Rod is now available very early on.
-- Fishing encounters were completely reworked – see the files for the [Old rod](data/wild/old_rod.asm), [Good rod](data/wild/good_rod.asm) and [Super rod](data/wild/super_rod.asm).
+- Fishing encounters were completely reworked in terms of levels and Pokémon diversity.
+- For full details (spoilers!), see the files for the [Old rod](data/wild/old_rod.asm), [Good rod](data/wild/good_rod.asm) and [Super rod](data/wild/super_rod.asm).

 ### Visual updates

-- Several tilesets have been reworked, most notably for Viridian Forest and the Pokemon Tower.
+- Several tilesets have been reworked, most notably for Viridian Forest and the Pokémon Tower.
 - Gym leaders have their own sprites.
 - New character sprites when surfing.
 - In SuperGameBoy mode, the town palettes have been modified to better reflect the original Japanese town names.